 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X20 and Leica X (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X20 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.
+Both the X20 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X20 was replaced by the Fujifilm X30, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X20 or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X20:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.